lmassaoy/data-app-on-eks/cloudformation/infra/dataset-storage/README.md

 ## CloudFormation execution to build the cloud components

-Run the following command to build a stack that creates a Amazon S3 bucket to store our datasets
+Run the following command to build a stack that creates an Amazon S3 bucket to store our datasets and build artifacts:
 ```
 $ aws cloudformation deploy \
     --template-file cloudformation/infra/dataset-storage/dataset-storage.yaml \